|

 (below) semaphores at North Medford)

-Postscript: Most of the photography that day was done with a video camera (sadly, it's battery gave out at Snowden...), so the few photos below are sort of a 'teaser' for the clips that one day will appear on Wx4, assuming that staff technicians can figure out the stupid software.
+Postscript: Most of the photography that day was done with a video camera (sadly, it's battery gave out at Snowden...), so the few photos below are sort of a 'teaser' for the clips that one day hopefully will appear on Wx4, assuming that staff technicians can figure out the stupid software.